 Transition to Kappa Architecture

-To address these challenges, Twitter adopted the Kappa Architecture, embracing a streaming-only model that eliminated batch systems.
+To address these challenges, Twitter adopted the Kappa Architecture, embracing a streaming-only model.
+This streamlined approach eliminated batch systems while retaining the ability to process historical data through reprocessing streams.

 On-Premise: Kafka to PubSub